• 📖 Cover

 Key takeaway

-Clustering is the same idea applied to data: the computer looks at numbers (features) and groups data points that are close to each other.
-The key question is: how do we measure “closeness”?
+Clustering is the same idea applied to data: the computer looks at numerical features and groups data points that are close to each other.
+The key question is how to measure closeness.

 Every clustering algorithm rests on a single foundational question: how do we define “similar”?
 Before any algorithm can group points, it needs a ruler — a distance measure that assigns a number to every pair of observations.
 Smaller number means more similar; larger number means more different.
 The choice of ruler profoundly shapes the clusters you obtain.